kareemnadersamra/Automation-Scripts/README.md

 Here, you can find Automation Scripts for Quantum Espresso and XCrySDen codes.
+More details are provided about each script through the README file inside each folder depending on your preferences and needs.